vec1or/tomorrow-school-projects/README.md

 Go-Reloaded is a command-line tool that reads text files and applies specific transformations using various commands within the text.
 Finally, it outputs the transformed text.

 ## Features
-- Converting a heximal number to decimal
+- Converting a heximal number to decimal // command (hex)
-- Converting a binary number to decimal
+- Converting a binary number to decimal // command (bin)
-- Сonverting words from lowercase to uppercase and vice versa
+- Сonverting words from lowercase to uppercase and vice versa // command (low)/(up)
-- Capitalizing first letter
+- Capitalizing first letter // command (cap)
 - Punctuation fixing
 - Article manipulations

+## Pay Attention
+For (low), (up), (cap) if a number appears next to it, like so: (low, <number>) it turns the previously specified number of words in lowercase, uppercase or capitalized accordingly.
+(Ex: "This is so exciting (up, 2)" -> "This is SO EXCITING")

 ## Project Structure